Puszkarek/synthwave-77/README.md

 # Manual Steps
 - Copy the files inside gtk-4.0 to ~/.config/gtk-4.0/
 - Set the background and text color in the terminal
+- Go to gnome extensions and disable the Cosmic Workspaces
 - Setup the fonts
   - Install the fonts
   - Set it to use in the: